 I get it.
-Not everyone comes from that certain set of circumstances.
-But here’s the kicker…
+Not everyone comes from the same set of circumstances as me.

-Since founding DDT, I’ve discovered hundreds of Dads that have put the exact same intentional path of parenting into practice.
+But since founding DDT, I’ve found hundreds of Dads that have put the exact same path of intentional parenting into practice.
 Some have full time jobs and happy wives.
 Some have hellish court battles and custody fights in front of them.
 Some are stepdads surrounded by a blended all-girl family.
 All of us have the same passion.
 We want to play a vital role in the lives of our daughters.

 I call us the 2KDads because we aren’t our fathers’ father.
 We’re the guys who no longer want to be pigeonholed into the “policeman with a paycheck” role in the home.
 We want to play an equally active part in nurturing our children, especially in the father/daughter relationship.